Batty Langley's

 Where the hotel sits in London

-The hotel stands on Folgate Street in Spitalfields, between Shoreditch and the City.
+The hotel stands on Folgate Street, in Spitalfields, between Shoreditch and the City.
 Brick Lane and its Bengali restaurants are three minutes on foot, Spitalfields Market five.
-Liverpool Street station 600 metres away, Heathrow an hour via Heathrow Express then Tube.
-The area stays quiet at night despite nearby Shoreditch bars.
+Liverpool Street station 600 metres away, Heathrow one hour via Heathrow Express then Tube.
+The quarter stays quiet at night despite nearby Shoreditch bars.

 Good to know